softmatic/skt/README.md

 Before going into production, make sure to change all references to localhost and test data to production values:

-1. Change Supabase > Authentication > URL Configuration accordingly
+1. Change Supabase > Authentication > URL Configuration from localhost to your domain
-2. Change Stripe PUBLIC_DOMAIN in .env, replace test API keys, webhook secrets and product / price IDs
+2. Change Stripe product / price IDs in <code>plans.ts</code> to production values
 3. Add domain to "Authorized JS origins" in Google Auth

 We assume deploying on a self-hosting platform, e.g. a server on the Hetzner cloud or with Digital Ocean:

-### Using PM2
+### Using pm2

 1. Log into your server
 2. Make sure you have recent versions of NodeJS, pm2 and nginx (or any other webserver that can act as a reverse proxy)
 3. Setup nginx as a reverse proxy for outside access, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-22-04), also a sample configuration file is provided in the <code>nginx</code> folder
 4. Clone the repo
-5. cd into the repo and create a file <code>.env</code> with the keys from <code>.env.local</code>, adjusted for production
+5. cd into the repo and create a file <code>.env</code> with the keys from <code>.env.local</code>, adjusted for production.
+You need to change PUBLIC_SUPABASE_REDIRECT_URL, PUBLIC_DOMAIN, Stripe API keys and webhook secret
 6. Run <code>npm run build</code>
 7. cd into the <code>build</code> folder and run <code>pm2 start index.js</code>
 8. Verify with <code>curl http://localhost:3000</code> that the server is running, check for errors with <code>pm2 log</code>